operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_cleanup.md

 ### SEE ALSO

 * [operator-sdk](../operator-sdk)	 - An SDK for building operators with ease
-* [operator-sdk cleanup packagemanifests](../operator-sdk_cleanup_packagemanifests)	 - Clean up after an Operator organized in the package manifests format running with OLM
+* [operator-sdk cleanup packagemanifests](../operator-sdk_cleanup_packagemanifests)	 - Clean up an Operator in the package manifests format deployed with OLM